Problems with Latching On or Sucking

 The baby who normally:

-Doesn't wake on his or her own to cue for feedings.
+Doesn't wake on their own to cue for feedings

-Produces fewer than 3 to 4 stools in 24 hours.
-(Three to 4 stools per day is normal
+Produces fewer than 3 to 4 stools in 24 hours (3 to 4 stools per day is normal for

-for a baby who is more than 1 week old and younger than 1 month).
+a baby who is more than 1 week old and younger than 1 month)

 Produces fewer than 6 wet diapers in 24 hours (a baby produces 6 wet diapers a day by